 Kriya Yoga focuses on carrying the practitioner to an advanced state of spiritual development and awakening by taking specific yogic actions, “kriyas” to better oneself to live a more fulfilled life.

 Tantric Yoga / Tantra aims to help practitioners get more in touch with their physical selves — through personal exploration and energy connections, enhancing their physical well-being and spiritual growth.

 Yin Yoga or Taoist yoga encompasses comfortable passive poses that don’t require much effort and often involve the use of props.
 This type of yoga helps with flexibility by stimulating the connective tissue or the fascia, in the joints, and along meridian lines.

 Chair Yoga is most helpful for the elderly and those with limited mobility.
 Practitioners sit in a chair (or stand beside one) while performing poses and movements.

 Power Yoga encompasses a full-body workout.
 Classes are more active, strength-oriented, and movement-based than other more traditional styles of yoga.

 Bikram Yoga comes from the Indian yogi Bikram Choudhury.
-Two breathing exercises and 26 postures make up this practice, performed in a hot, humid room with bright lighting.
-(Should link to an article on Bikram Yoga)
+Two breathing exercises and 26 postures make up Bikram yoga, performed in a hot, humid room with bright lighting.

 Hot Yoga is performed in a studio at around 80 to 100 degrees Fahrenheit.
 Unlike Bikram Yoga, postures and breathing exercises may vary.